pingcap/community/special-interest-groups/sig-planner/README.md

 Planner SIG covers TiDB planner/statistics implementations.
-We are focused on the development and maintenance of the TiDB [planner](https://pingcap.com/docs/stable/reference/performance/sql-optimizer-overview/) and [statistics](https://pingcap.com/docs/stable/reference/performance/statistics/) component, including but not limited to:
+We are focused on the development and maintenance of the TiDB [planner](https://pingcap.com/docs/stable/reference/performance/sql-optimizer-overview/) and [statistics](https://pingcap.com/docs/stable/reference/performance/statistics/) components, including but not limited to:

 * Supporting new features.
 * Improving the performance.